preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/groups/index.rst

 .. image:: user-magaments-groupd-list-edit-delete.png

-Note that you can search and filter on Group Type.
-If you would like a list of the Omnia groups only, select "Omnia Group" as group type.
+Note that you can search and filter on "Group type".
+If you would like a list of the Omnia groups only, select "Omnia group" as group type.

 .. image:: user-magaments-groupd-list-omnia.png